mulargui/healthylinkx-serverless-fargate/README.md

 # healthylinkx-serverless-fargate
 Healthylinkx is a 3 tiers app: ux, api and datastore.
+It also connects to a third party API service.
 Implementation of Healthylinkx using AWS serverless resources (S3, EKS Fargate, RDS MySQL)

 Based on https://github.com/mulargui/healthylinkx-serverless-node
 This is a reimplementation using AWS EKS Fargate instead of Lambdas and an API Gateway for the healthylinkx api tier